microsoft/TemplateStudio/docs/projectTypes/navigationpane.md

 </behaviors:NavigationViewHeaderBehavior>
 ```

-Each page can overwrite three properties to the `NavigationViewHeaderBehavior`:
+Each page can overwrite three properties of the `NavigationViewHeaderBehavior`:

- - `HeaderMode`: allows us to choose when to display the Header on that page (`Always`, `Minimal`,`Never`), Always is the default value.
+ - `HeaderMode`: allows you to choose when to display the Header on that page (`Always`, `Minimal`,`Never`), Always is the default value.

- - `HeaderContext`: contains the data that will be available for use from the`HeaderTemplate`.
+ - `HeaderContext`: contains the data that will be available for use from the `HeaderTemplate`.

- - `HeaderTemplate`: `DataTemplate` que personalizará el aspecto del Header.
+ - `HeaderTemplate`: `DataTemplate` that personalizes the layout of the header.

-`HeaderMode="Never"` allows the page not to add `Header` being able to occupy the whole window, you can see an example of how to use `HeaderMode="Never"` in MapPage, if you use this mode you have to think that the buttons of NavigationView will look over your content.
+`HeaderMode="Never"` allows the page to hide the `Header` and occupy the whole window.
+You can see an example of how to use `HeaderMode="Never"` in the MapPage.
+If you use this mode you have to think that the buttons of the NavigationView will overlap with your content.

-`HeaderMode="Minimal"` allows the page not to add `Header` being able to occupy the entire window, except when the `NavigationView` hides the panel, with a window width less than `641px`, you can see an example of how to use `HeaderMode="Minimal"` in WebViewPage.
+`HeaderMode="Minimal"` allows the page to hide the `Header` and occupy the entire window, except when the `NavigationView` hides the navigation pane, with a window width less than `641px`.
+This mode avoids overlapping of Navigation View buttons with the content.
+You can see an example of how to use `HeaderMode="Minimal"` in WebViewPage.

-In the following example, we see how to modify the `Header` in a `MainPage` in order to add a CommandBar.
+In the following example, we'll see how to modify the `Header` in a `MainPage` in order to add a CommandBar.

 ```xml
 <Page